MattPicDev/mtg-collection-builder/README.md

     - Updated documentation with detailed format specifications and usage instructions
     - Ensured round-trip compatibility - can export DeckBox format and import it back seamlessly

+21. **"On the import page, the 'processing your collection' control should give more detailed status.
+Could it display as a progress bar, updating as each card is processed?"**
+    - Enhanced import page with real-time progress tracking using Server-Sent Events (SSE)
+    - Added detailed progress bar showing percentage completion and current card being processed
+    - Implemented background processing with progress callbacks and thread safety
+    - Created new import endpoint with progress tracking capabilities
+    - Added real-time status updates showing card names, import success/failure per card
+    - Maintained backward compatibility with existing import functionality
+    - Added comprehensive test coverage for progress tracking features

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI
 - **Scryfall API integration** for real-time MTG card data